nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * The task list shows only **INCOMPLETE** tasks.
-Once a task has been marked (either by the command or the by ticking the white box), it will be completed and disappears from the task panel as it is NOT incomplete.
+Once a task has been marked (either by the command or by ticking the white box), it will be completed and disappears from the task panel as it is NOT incomplete.

 * To view the task list with both complete and incomplete ones, using `task list -a`.